 Morgan, Ann "Reading the World.
 Confessions of a Literary Explorer" (aka "The World Between Two Covers: Reading the Globe") - 2015

-Last year, I wrote my blogpost "Travel the World with Books".
+Last year, I wrote my blogpost "Travel the World Through Books".

 I must admit, I have not progressed much, I do try to read about different kinds of countries all the time but a lot of them come just from the "usual suspects".
 It is in my thoughts all the time and I do choose new books accordingly.